cortex-js/cortexjs.io/docs/compute-engine/03-guide-expressions.md

 ## Unboxing

-**To access the MathJSON expression of a boxed expression as plain JSON**, use the `expr.json` property.
+**To access the MathJSON expression of a boxed expression as plain JSON** use the `expr.json` property.
 This property is an "unboxed" version of the expression.